Sensor Fusion Software in Self Driving Cars: A Binmile Study

 Mono cameras are important in autonomous vehicles because they provide a low-cost solution for sensing the environment.
 Mono cameras provide the vehicle with a detailed 2D view of the environment, which is essential for autonomous navigation.

-Mono cameras are able to detect objects and other vehicles on the road, helping the vehicle to make decisions on how to safely navigate the environment.
+Mono cameras can detect objects and other vehicles on the road, helping the vehicle make decisions on how to safely navigate the environment.
 Additionally, they can detect road markings and signs, which helps to keep the vehicle on the right path.

 2. Stereo Cameras